-Panettone, is an Italian Christmas cake that is a very light, airy and moist; made with eggs, milk, butter, and studded with raisins and candied fruit throughout the cake.
+Panettone is an Italian Christmas cake that is a very light, airy and moist.
+It’s made with eggs, milk, butter, and studded with raisins and candied fruit throughout the cake.
 So buttery and delicious, you will be amazed at all the flavors this sweet cake offers you.
 The Italian Christmas cake is best served with coffee, espresso or tea for breakfast.
 It’s often enjoyed as an afternoon treat as well.

 Some call it a Christmas bread while others call it a Christmas cake.

 Panettone is baked in a special cylindrical mold which gives it, its distinctive look.
 Traditionally, it’s really an Italian Christmas cake that is eaten during the Christmas season.

 The panettone has been a holiday tradition for Christmas in Italy for centuries, and one in our family for as long as we can remember.
 We always enjoy eating this cake throughout the month of December.
 It’s my husbands favorite breakfast of all, and he looks forward to getting one every year.

 It’s a versatile cake, eaten alone, or whip some up into a panettone bread pudding.
 Even when it’s stale, it makes a fabulous French toast.

 It’s legendary origins go back several centuries to Italy where it’s traditionally served as a dessert on holidays, especially served on New Year’s Eve with a glass of prosecco /sparkling wine, (aka the “Italian Champagne”).